- How important is time?

 Where does this paradox come from?

-These two types of biologist do not share the same core principles, yet, the are working on the same problem.
+These two types of biologist do not share the same core principles, yet, they are working on the same problem.
 The missing link was Schroedinger’s original lineage: physics.

-Darwinian biology describes phenomena that are a result of a myraid of interactions, but have no particular dominant factor at play.
+Darwinian biology describes phenomena that are a result of a myriad of interactions but have no particular dominant factor at play.
 Genetics is 180 degree opposite this paradigm today.
-They believe there is a reductive pathway from a gene to cell to tissue to physiologic function to explain everything we observe in life, and then we have QED who says we can have “spooky action at a great distance” because of non locality, quantum tunneling, etc. The organic chemists believe that there is no such action possible at a distance in chemistry.
+They believe there is a reductive pathway from a gene to cell to tissue to physiologic function to explain everything we observe in life, and then we have QED who says we can have “spooky action at a great distance” because of nonlocality, quantum tunneling, etc. The organic chemists believe that there is no such action possible at a distance in chemistry.
 No wonder modern medicine is a mess!
-It is based upon the core beliefs of these fields as well.
+We know energy and information about electrons and protons transfer and that input come from sunlight.
+It is based on the core beliefs of these fields as well.
 Your results are this way because of this thinking that science should be studied in special areas independent of a more global view.
-It is like a giant game of telephone, except the the message is seeing your health disappear as one person talks to another via a journal filled with RCT.
+It is like a giant game of telephone, except the message is seeing your health disappear as one person talks to another via a journal filled with RCT.

-It is hard to fix when you have no idea that the loss resonant energy transfer from the EMF found in QED theory to water is behind “the curtain” causing all neoilithic disease.
+It is hard to fix when you have no idea that the loss resonant energy transfer from the EMF to electrons and protons is changing the messages from the Sun and Earth.
+The mechanism is clearly found in QED theory to water is behind “the curtain” causing all neolithic disease.
 If you scour the chronobiology literature every known disease has a link back to problems with the molecular clock at some level.
 Sadly, no one is making these connections yet.
 But they are getting what I have been saying for 8 years.

 Your Shopping List for this Post